Ireland to drop COVID-19 test requirement for vaccinated arrivals | Health

 Ireland to drop COVID-19 test requirement for vaccinated arrivals

-Ireland will drop its requirement for vaccinated arrivals to have proof of a negative COVID-19 test and return to seeking a proof of vaccination or recent infection upon entry, Prime Minister Micheál Martin said on Wednesday.
+Ireland will no longer require vaccinated arriving travellers to present a negative COVID-19 test, Prime Minister Micheál Martin said on Wednesday.

+A government spokesman said the change will take effect on Thursday.
+Unvaccinated travellers will still be required to show a negative PCR test taken no more than 72 hours before arrival.

 The government tightened COVID-19 restrictions last month, shutting nightclubs and ordering pubs and restaurants to close at 8 p.m.
 "There will be a challenging number of weeks in January.
 The next week or ten days will give us more evidence in terms of the impact of this variant on severity of illness and that will inform decisions on a broad range of issues," Martin told a news conference.